Aliona83/project_j/README.md

   3. [Stackoverflow](https://stackoverflow.com/tags)

   4. [Slack](https://slack.com/intl/en-ie/)
+     * Thanks to everyone in Slack who replied to my messages and their help.
   5. [Code Institute](https://codeinstitute.net/ie/)
      * Code institute for the amazing Tutors on the course.
+It was very good support.
-     * For amaizing help with Boutique Ago walkthrough project
+     * For amazing help with the Boutique Ado walkthrough project.
-  6. My excellent Mentor Mitko
+  6. Family.
+Who supported me all this time and believed in me even at the moment when I was losing faith in myself that I could get through this.

   7. [Google](https://www.google.com/)
   8. [Boostrap Documentations](https://getbootstrap.com/docs/5.0/getting-started/introduction/)